basicallydan/danhough.com/_posts/2021-01-18-conways-game-ethereum.markdown

 ogthumbnail: "!SITE_URL!/img/gates-jones-questions/gates-jones-questions-thumbnail-og.png"
 ---

-Bored of reading already?<br>➡️ Visit [Conway's Game of Life for Ethereum](https://conwaysgame.github.io/solidity-ethereum/).
+Want to see it??<br>➡️ Visit [Conway's Game of Life for Ethereum](https://conwaysgame.github.io/solidity-ethereum/).

 Since 2014 I have been slowly (very slowly) building [implementations of Conway's Game of Life for different programming languages and technologies](https://github.com/conwaysgame/).